 - Commemorative to Enslaved People of Southern Maryland

 - Maryland Route 5 Safety & Traffic Calming Project Phase 2

 Jamie L. Roberts Stadium and Athletic Fields

-The new stadium building and grass athletic field will be completed this Summer.
+The new stadium building and grass athletic field is completed.

-Seahawk teams will begin use of the facility this August.
+Seahawk teams began use of the facility this August.

-A dedication ceremony and official naming of the Jamie L. Roberts Stadium will be held on September 7, 2019.
+A dedication ceremony and official naming of the Jamie L. Roberts Stadium was held on September 7, 2019.

 The project consists of an artificial turf field (Field Hockey, Lacrosse) and a natural grass field (Soccer), seating for 800 spectators for each field, four team rooms, sports medicine room, officials’ room, laundry and other facilities which include concession stands and restrooms.

 The stadium is named in memory of Jamie L. Roberts, a St. Mary’s College alumnus (2011) and three-sport athlete.
 The facility was made possible by the generosity of the Roberts family and many other contributors who provided over $2.5 million dollars in support of the project.